jimmejames/GACD/README.md

 There is one run_analysis.R file that doesn't require any arguments, but retrieves the data from test and trial datasets, variable names from the features.txt file, subjects from the subject_train.txt file, and activity labels from the activity_labels.txt file.

+## Function's Process
+1) Merge the training and test datassets into one dataset.
+2) Extracts the mean and standard deviation measurements.
+3) Add descriptive column names
+4) Export dataset with final data

 ## Variables
 There are (66) variables for the final output: (33) for the means and (33) for the standard deviations.